 The contract volumes represent the volume of open foreign currency forward transactions as at the year-end.
-The replacement values only contain the positive and negative replacement values from open foreign currency forward transactions as at the year-end that are recognized at fair value.
+The replacement values only contain the positive and negative replacement values from open for-

 2.3 Share capital

 The share capital of CHF 340 million comprises 340,000 registered shares, each with a nominal value of CHF 1,000.